overture-stack/score/score-server/README.md

 s3.secured
 Description: Determines whether the connection to the S3 service should use HTTPS (true) or HTTP (false).
 Set to true to secure the connection. s3.endpoint
 Description: The URL of the S3-compatible service.
-This is the endpoint where the service is hosted (e.g., s3.amazonaws.com for AWS S3 or a custom URL for MinIO).
+This is the endpoint where the service is hosted.
 This property should be provided based on the service you're using. s3.accessKey
 Description: The access key for authenticating with the S3 service.
 It's required for secure access and should be kept confidential. s3.secretKey